gitfrage/guitarspecs/README.md

 ## Electric Guitar Specifications

-This is a "top-down checklist" for the assembly of a solid body electric guitar.
+This is a "top-down checklist" for the assembly of a solid-body electric guitar.
 It can help you to build a guitar with specific sound and playability characteristics.

-> Practical tips and product links are marked as quotation.
+> Practical tips and product links are marked as quotations.

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome) Please read [licence](#licence) and the [contribution guidelines](https://github.com/gitfrage/guitarspecs/blob/master/contributing.md) before contributing.